mpvnet-player/mpv.net/README.md

 mpv.net was started 2017 and consists of about 9000 lines of code.

-As IDE/editor Visual Studio/Visual Studio Code is used.
+IDE, Editor: Visual Studio, Visual Studio Code!

 Third party components are: